 If you choose to specify a particular kind of ADR process in your contract, be sure to settle on one that suits your business – no one method will suit everyone.
 For example, arbitration is more likely employed in large scale construction disputes, than say, by small businesses.

-If you have any questions about which type of ADR best suits your situation or need assistance drafting an ADR into your commercial contract, get in touch with our disputes team on 1300 544 755.
+If you have any questions about which type of ADR best suits your situation or need assistance drafting an ADR into your commercial contract, get in touch with LegalVision’s dispute resolution lawyers on 1300 544 755.